Alanian cavalryman, 1th- 2d century (1)

 A tribe of nomads who spoke an Sarmatian-Alanic language, resembling the Ossetian, and called themselves Alans was mid 13th century allowed by king Béla IV Árpád to enter Hungary.
 They had to fight the Mongols and did that succesfully.
 They came from South Russia and are called Jasz, probably in memory of the Sarmatian Jazygians who had a same kind of language and lifestyle and lived here eight centuries ago.
 They settle in the central part of the Pannonian Plane, former Sarmatia.
 This region is now called Jászság with Jászberény as most important city.
 The following centuries they merged in the population.
 Their langauge disappeared but there is a dictionary of their language preserved.

-The historian Ammianus M. writes about the year 350 that the Alans lived in Scythia.
-In the course of time they united with other peoples.
-They consisted of two groups, all were designated as Halani.
-(43)
+The historian Ammianus M. writes about the year 350 that Alans lived in Scythia.
+In the course of time they had united with other peoples.
+They consisted of two groups and all were designated as Halani.
+(50)

 Most DNA from burial grounds in South Russia is R1a1a, only in six human skeletons from burial mounds in the Don region north of the Caucasus from late Neolithic time have G2, in depth has not been tested.
-This study shows the their relationship with nowadays Ossetians who are predominantly G2a1a1.
-(44)
+(53)

-haplogroup N is mentioned in eastern Sauromatiers by Chang Hua'an, 常華安.
-(46)
+Haplogroup N is mentioned in eastern Sauromatians by Chang Hua'an, 常華安.
+(54)

 In the Caucasus the Y-DNA haplogroup G2a1a has the highest concentrations in the world.
 More the 50% of the men come for this.
 The highest concentration is in North Ossetia-Alania.
 They pretend to be of Alanic origin, but this is never proved.
 Increasingly is assumed they live there since the beginning of the Neolithic and came from the south.